Aryan-Rajesh-Python/Bank_Management_System/README.md

 # Bank Management System

-This is a bank system built using Python and Tkinter.
+This is a bank management system built using Python and Tkinter.
 It allows users to create accounts, log in securely using a PIN, perform transactions such as deposit, withdrawal, and transfer money, and view their account details and transaction logs.
 The system also applies interest to savings accounts automatically.

 ## Features